ZapFile.ai

 Most no-signup file sharing services are still cloud-architecture tools — they just don't require an account to use the cloud.
 WeTransfer, Smash, and similar services upload your file to their servers, hold it there, and serve it to your recipient when they click the link.
 No account, yes — but your file is still on their infrastructure, still subject to their terms, still accessible to their systems and legal processes.

 This has practical consequences that matter even for casual file sharing: the file doesn't exist on anyone's infrastructure after the transfer completes.
-There's nothing to breach.
+There's nothing to breach after delivery.
 There's no copy sitting in someone's cloud accumulating GDPR liability.
 There's no server-side content scanning analyzing your files.
-The link dies when you close your browser tab.
+The link dies after the download completes.
 You don't have to remember to delete anything because there's nothing to delete.

 The practical workflow: open zapfile.ai in any browser, drop your file on the page, copy the link that appears, send it to your recipient via whatever channel you normally use (text, WhatsApp, email, doesn't matter).
-They open the link in their browser and download.
+They open the link whenever convenient and download.
 The whole setup takes under a minute.
 No forms.
 No passwords.
 No prompts to upgrade.

 WeTransfer: The Best Async No-Signup Option